BookOwl/coro-scratch/README.md

 ![Supported blocks](supported.png)

+coro-scratch _does_ support multiple sprites and scripts running at the same time.
+E.G two sprites with two green flag scripts each.

 Also, the programs created by coro-scratch are CLI only, no graphics or sound blocks will be supported any time soon (except for say for, which just prints to the console.)

 # Usage